 You can configure rendezvous policies when defining the test workload.
 This determines how the Controller handles Vusers at a rendezvous point.
 You can also enable or disable rendezvous points defined in the Vuser scripts.

-From the LoadRunner Enterprise navigation toolbar, click and select Test Management (under Testing).
+In LoadRunner Enterprise, click Open the navigation toolbar and select Test Management (under Testing).
 Select a performance test in the test management tree and click Edit Test.

 In the Groups and Workload view, select More > View Rendezvous.
 The Rendezvous Points dialog box opens, displaying any rendezvous points defined in the script.